Sign Up TODAY for our FREE Newsletter for UK Residents Sign me up >

 Applications are made through your education provider who will establish eligibility.
 Institutions are also able to make discretionary awards.

-Scotland, Wales and Northern Ireland have continued the Education Maintenance Allowance for students aged 16-19 years.
+There are different schemes in Scotland, Wales and Northern Ireland as they have continued the Education Maintenance Allowance for students aged 16-19 years.
+This is paid at £30 a week in Scotland, £40 a week in Wales, £30 a week in Northern Ireland.

 24+ Advanced Learning Loans